hugo-fixit/FixIt/exampleSite/content/posts/theme-documentation-content/index.en.md

   enable: true
 ---

-Find out how to create and organize your content quickly and intuitively in **LoveIt** theme.
+Find out how to create and organize your content quickly and intuitively in **FixIt** theme.

 <!--more-->